Agin-DropDisco/Sample-Figment/smart_contracts_core.md

 ```

 * Go to [PolygonScan](https://mumbai.polygonscan.com/) <-- we will use mumbai testnet
-* Under the contract address, next to the “Contract” tab,
+* Under the contract address, next to the “Contract” tab, click Verify and Publish
 <p align="center">
 <img src="https://gateway.pinata.cloud/ipfs/QmWgHDHKzP4LcyutqZBipnMrwYuokP1FZVhjtQv1oZnUv8">
 </p>